waacton/Japangolin/Japangolin.Web/README.md

 ```shell
 docker run --rm -p 7080:80 -p 7443:443 -v ${pwd}\Backend\https:/https/ -e ASPNETCORE_URLS="https://+;http://+" -e ASPNETCORE_Kestrel__Certificates__Default__Password="<PASSWORD>" -e ASPNETCORE_Kestrel__Certificates__Default__Path=/https/aspnetapp.pfx -e ASPNETCORE_ENVIRONMENT="Development" japangolin-backend
 ```
-3. Navigate to [`https://localhost:7443/swagger/index.html`]() to interact with the API.
+3. Navigate to https://localhost:7443/swagger/index.html to interact with the server API.

 ## Frontend
-The client application can be run in its own development server:
+The client application can be run in its own development server.

+1. Start the development server.
 ```shell
 npm start --prefix .\Frontend\
 ```

+2. Navigate to http://localhost:3000 to interact with the client-side application.
+Currently a backend server is required to show data.

 ## Both?
 TODO: see how much pain is involved in creating a Docker image that contains published backend with production-ready frontend (via `npm run build`)